puppetlabs/puppetdb/documentation/connect_puppet_master.markdown

 ## Step 3: Set Security Policy

 PuppetDB listens on tcp port 8081 (https).
-Ensure these ports are open between the Master and DB services.
+Ensure this port is open between the Master and DB services.
 If the services run on the same server, no additional configuration may be needed.
 If the services are on separate servers, ensure the server and network firewalls allow the traffic flow.